Accommodations - La Chapelle

 Where in the world to sleep the next night?

 If this seems too many hours to walk, or if the weather is uncooperative, there is a fine Refuge at Trebentaz, open from mid-June to mid-September (refuge 04 50 73 26 17, guardian 06 07 19 49 34).
 It is a 3 to 3 1/2 hour walk from la Chapelle d'Abondance, branching off the GR5 on a trail to the left at Sur Bayard.
-The next day, from the refuge, it is about a 4 hour walk to the Col Bassachaux.
+The next day, from the refuge, it is about a 6 hour walk to the refuge of Chésery..
 Thus virtually no walking time is lost, and very little extra elevation is required.

-Beyond Bassachaux, there is a very basic Swiss refuge at 8 hours 20 minutes from La Chapelle d'Abondance, or you could continue on to a nice hotel in Les Crosets, 20 minutes off the GR, and a 9 hour walk from your start.
+The Swiss Chésery refuge is very basick so you could continue on to a nice hotel in Les Crosets, 20 minutes off the GR or a gondola ride, and a 9 hour walk from your start.
 Remember, these times do not include rest stops and meals, and are for average walkers.
 Start early, and with a forecast for good weather, as you will eventually be walking on exposed ridges.

 When I was doing this part of the GR5 for the second time, my